niplav/site/about.md

 ### Organisation

-Tags for texts (mainly taken from http://www.gwern.net/About):
+For every text, there are several tags attached to it (mainly taken from [Gwern, 2019](http://www.gwern.net/About) (TODO: add more exact link)):

 * author "author"
 * creation date "created"